5 Questions with Ed – BPM Sustainability – Part 1

 How has the role of BPM changed during the pandemic?

 The pandemic has exposed many issues around Business Continuity and Resiliency.
-From Supply Chain to Critical Business Processes, organizations need to have better transparency to enhance their ability to shift to backup plans more quickly.
-That requires the insight provided by Business Transformation solutions that include Business Architecture to connect the dots between key processes, resources, external suppliers, and the services you provide to your customer.
+From Supply Chain to Critical Business Processes, organizations need to have better transparency to shift to backup plans more quickly.
+That requires the insight provided by Business Transformation solutions that include Business Architecture.
+This connects the dots between key processes, resources, external suppliers, and the services you provide to your customer.
 All this needs to be controlled so your customer sees no adverse impact to their Journey.
 Maintaining a positive customer experience through exceptional situations like these are what elevates companies both during and after such events.

-In part two of our interview, we will answer questions on the role of low-code solutions, how BPM is driving business innovations, and what the future holds for business process management solutions.
-The latest report from the PEX Network discusses how BPM methodology and solutions can help organizations become more agile, implement innovation and build business resilience to move forward in the ‘next normal’.
+In part two of our interview, we will answer questions on the role of low-code solutions and how BPM is driving business innovations.
+Also, what the future holds for business process management solutions.
+The latest report from the PEX Network discusses how BPM methodology and solutions can help organizations become more agile.
+It al implement innovation and build business resilience to move forward in the ‘next normal’.
 Click here to read the report!

 Related Content